-Canada, U.S. extend border restrictions to July 21
+Canada, US extend border restrictions to July 21

 Many Canadians fear a reopening.

 Americans who are returning to the U.S. and Canadians who are returning to Canada are exempted from the border closure.
+Immediate family members of Canadians are also allowed entry into Canada, but must quarantine for 14 days.

+And essential cross-border workers like healthcare professionals, airline crews and truck drivers are still permitted to cross.
+Truck drivers are critical as they move food and medical goods in both directions.
+Much of Canada’s food supply comes from or via the U.S.

 Canada sends 75% of its exports to the U.S. and about 18% of American exports go to Canada.
 The U.S.-Canada border is world’s longest between two nations.